 1950 - The Jack G. Schapiro House, 3214 Waverly Drive, Los Angeles CA. Built by Whiting Construction Co.
 Sold in 2002 to Trina Turk and Jonathan Skow.
 Photos by Michael Locke.

 1957 - The David L. and Margaret Elizabeth Rabinowitz House, 2262 Stradella Road, Los Angeles CA. Sold in 2007 to Johnathan and Diane Bear.
-For sale in 2021.
+Sold in 2021 to Rustyjet LLC.
 Photos by Michael Locke.

 1966 - 953-955 South Westgate Avenue, Los Angeles CA. 4-unit apartment complex.
 Photo by Michael Locke.